prometheus/docs/content/docs/instrumenting/writing_exporters.md

 certain metrics if they may be too granular and expensive on large setups, for example the [HAProxy exporter](https://github.com/prometheus/haproxy_exporter) allows filtering of per-server stats.
-Similarly there may be expensive metrics that are disabled by default.
+Similarly, there may be expensive metrics that are disabled by default.

 When working with other monitoring systems, frameworks and protocols you